bibhas05041984/Group4_Assignment_1/README.md

 Self Reflection - Avie:

 Intresting exercise, a bit confused on how it's all applicable to Data Analytics - however; the API connection was interesting, in the context of connecting to pre-existing data and utilzing it in a web development space.
 Looking forward to seeing how this all connects throughout the program.

+Self Reflection - Laura:

+I struggled with this exercise a lot and I had to learn from scratch.
+Even though I spend a lot of time in SQL, I am struggling in this class.
+It is my first time in a real programming class.
+My fellow group members had to be patient with me as I felt like I was dragging them down a bit.
+I hope that I can understand more as we get more into the html side because I have more experience in that in my previous life.
+I liked seeing the results of the programs but I am looking forward to the next stuff that is more visual.
+Assignment 1 & 2 was easier to do, but I got stuck at the last minute with my assignment.